ChangePlusPlusVandy/bethesource/README.md

 > [!NOTE]
 > This repository uses `bun` as a package manager.
 All commands will use `bun` instead of `npm` or other equivalents.
-> If you do not want to use `bun` for any reason, you may use `npm`.
+> If you have used `npm` before, `bun` is pretty easy to understand.
 The two have a pretty straightforward equivalency of commands, explained [here](https://bun.com/guides/install/from-npm-install-to-bun-install#run-package-json-scripts-faster).
 > Why `bun`?
 It's faster and causes less clutter in the terminal.

 Install for MacOS / Linux: